vchamarthi/dpbench/README.md

    the framework uses for execution.
 The `sycl_device` value should be a legal [SYCL device filter ](https://intel.github.io/llvm-docs/EnvironmentVariables.html#sycl_device_filter) string.
-The dpcpp, dpnp, and numba_dpex frameworks support the sycl_device option.
+The dpcpp, dpnp frameworks support the sycl_device option.

    Here is an example: